Alternative Names: Hause Point North

 Depth: 34m A good torch is needed and a backup.

-Site entry/exit: Entry into the water is shallow from the shingle, which quick turns to large pebble rocks.
+Site entry/exit: Entry into the water is shallow from the shingle, which quickly turns to large pebble rocks.
 These can be quite slippery but manageable.
 You have to walk some 5m out to get to water about 4ft deep.
-Then is drops off quite steeply to approx 5m deep.
+Then it drops off quite steeply to approx 5m deep.
 Note the bed from here is silt and easily disturbed so good buoyancy is a must.
 This picture was taken in the winter with a higher water level.

 Underwater directions: Keep the bank to your left follow the contour of the lake for a couple of minutes and you drop over a rock face to a depth of about 11m.
 Continue to keep the bank on your left (and you'll swim in an arch around a small bay) approx 5 mins.
+You can see small trout, eels, perch and minnows in the shallow water.

-So now with the wall on your right side, you can either retrace your steps, or ascend up the wall to about 15m and follow back round to small drop off 5mins from your entry point.
+So now with the wall on your right side, you can either retrace your steps or ascend up the wall to about 15m and follow back round to small drop off 5mins from your entry point.

 Nearest Public phone: None close to here.